 Program Undergraduate students register in this course when they have been accepted to participate in a formal international exchange program at one of UNBC's partner institutions.
+This course is graded on a PASS/FAIL basis.

 Prerequisites: completion of 30 credit hours of coursework or permission of the academic advisor and the Exchange Student Selection Committee.
 At least 24 of these credit hours must be completed at UNBC.
 A student may register in this course more than once for a maximum of 30 credit hours unless special permission is granted to complete additional credit hours.